Age-Specific Concerns : Children's Health : Infants and Toddlers

 Tips to Lower Toddlers' Choking Risks

-As curious young children explore their environment, they put food and other objects in their mouths that can stick in their throats.
+It’s normal for curious young children to explore their surroundings.
+But, part of this behavior involves putting food and other objects in their mouths.
+These objects can stick in their windpipe (trachea) and make it hard or impossible for them to breathe.
 Choking sends thousands of infants and toddlers to emergency rooms each year.

 Before age 4, children aren't able to grind their food into small pieces.
-Protect your child by creating a safe eating environment and avoiding certain foods until your child is age 4.
+Protect your child by making a safe eating environment and avoiding certain foods until your child is age 4.

 Supervise your child.
 Don't leave your child alone while he or she is eating.